KarinHellevik/pipeline-cshlurp2024/README.md

    - b.
 Trajectory plots, grid movies, and other visualizations of your behavioral syllables
    - c. ```.csv``` files for analysis

 Note: you will have to jump to the [kpmsmodelmakingtutorial.ipynb](kpmsmodelmakingtutorial.ipynb) before going through step **3.
 Getting Behavioral Syllables** because you will need a Keypoint Moseq model for that.
+You will also need both keypoint_moseq and sleap environments set up.

 This notebook does not include:
    - how to create and train a SLEAP model